 If you use QuickBooks Desktop, you should be familiar with creating Estimates.
-An estimate is a list of items and costs for a job you'll perform for a customer.
+An estimate, or quote, is a proposed price for your products and services that you will give to a potential customer.

-The great thing about Method:CRM is its two-way sync with QuickBooks Desktop.
-With our sync, any user with the given permissions can create an Estimate (as well as other transactions), and it will sync immediately to QuickBooks.
-Your Method:CRM users do not need access to your QuickBooks file at all.
+The great thing about Method is its two-way sync with QuickBooks Desktop.
+With our sync, any user with the given permissions can create an Estimate (as well as other transactions) in Method and it will sync immediately to QuickBooks.
+Your Method users do not need access to your QuickBooks file at all.

 In the last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
 In this article, we will create a new estimate for her as well.

 When viewing your lead, you will see the estimates associated with this customer when you select the Estimates tab.
 We will start from here.

 1 .
 Click Estimates in the App Panel, and then click ⊕ New.

 This will create a new Estimate.
 Note that this estimate (and all transactions) use Customers, not Contacts.
 You can read more on this in our article "What is a Contact?"